 Recommended if you enjoy: A Matter of Life and Death, and Ernst Lubitsch comedies.

 This film really impressed me, I had heard many good things about it, but my expectations were exceeded.
 Paul Muni’s realistic performance elevates the story above from being just a good movie.
 The scenes where he escapes the prison always left me on the edge of my seat.
 And wow, that ending!
-Though it’s a bit abrupt, it’s still pretty haunting, and it’s one that I haven’t stopped thinking about since I seeing it.
+Though it’s a bit abrupt, it’s still pretty haunting, and it’s one that I haven’t stopped thinking about since I saw it.

 Recommended if you enjoy: The Defiant Ones and Cool Hand Luke.